COMET: COVID-19 on Maternal Experience and Temperament

 Mindfulness and Health Behaviors

-Funded by the National Institute of Drug Abuse
+Funded by the National Institute on Drug Abuse (NIDA)

 Collaborator: Dr. Michael Otto (Boston University)